 The Contract in the name of the Governor is entered into by him simply as the agent and on behalf of the inhabitants of Tasmania, who are the persons intended to reap the benefit of the construction of the Railway, and out of whose pockets the payment of the guaranteed interest is to come.
-Now as a fact all classes, the Governor in his official and private progresses, the Judges and Officers of the Supreme Court on their way to and from circuit, the Members of the Legislature when attending Parliament, professional men, merchants, visitors, including Governors of neighbouring Colonies, naval officers, &c., have for the last 13 months habitually used the Railway as their mode of transit between Hobart Town and Launceston, although they had the option of excellent coach accommodation upon a first-rate road; very large quantities of goods have been conveyed during the same period, and already some of the natural resources (such as bark, coal, stone, &c.) of the districts through which the Railway runs have been made available, whilst the contract time or speed test, which has been treated as the touchstone to try the question of the Company's performance, has been more than maintained.
-Does not all this constitute an acceptance and enjoyment by one party of the benefits of the performance by the other, in a more or less perfect manner, of his undertaking, which it would be manifestly unfair should be accepted and enjoyed without payment of any compensation?
-But I find, in addition, that although the 5th clause of the Main Line Amendment Act presupposes a performances by the Company of the Contract to construct before any operation can be given to it on May 27th, 1876, the Governor in Council exercised his power under that clause by giving notice to the Company of his intention to appoint certain Engineers to inspect the state of repairs of the Line, thus recognising that the Company had, as far as construction and maintenance up to then went, performed the obligation which was the consideration for the guarantee.
+Now as a fact all classes, the Governor in his official and private progresses, the Judges and Officers of the Supreme Court on their way to and from circuit, the Members of the Legislature when attending Parliament, professional men, merchants, visitors, including Governors of neighbouring Colonies, naval officers, &c., have for the last 13 months habitaally used the Railway as their mode of transit between Hobart Town and Launceston, although they had the option of excellent coach accommodation upon a first-rate road; very large quantities of goods have been conveyed during the same period, and already some of the natural resources (such as bark, coal, stone, &c.) of the districts through which the Railway runs have been made available, whils the contract time or speed test, which has been treated as the touchstone to try the question of the Company's performance, has been more than maintained.
+Does not all this constitute an acceptance and enjoyment by one party of the benefits of the performance by the other, in a more or less perfect manner, of any compensation?
+But I find, in addition, that although the 5th clause of the Main Line Amendment Act presupposes a performances by the Company of the Contract to construct before any operation can be given to it on May 27th, 1876, the Governor in Council exercised his power under that clause by giving notice to the Company of his intention to appoint certain Engineers to inspect the state of repairs of the Line, thus recognising that the Company for the guarantee.
+And again, a few days ago, the Governor in Council contracted with the Company for the convergance of mails as provided for in the schedule.
+Can it therefore be contended for one moment the Colony has not accepted